tgstation/tgstation-server/.github/CONTRIBUTING.md

 The recommended IDE is Visual Studio 2019 which has installation options for both of these.

-In order to run the integration tests you must have the following environment variables set:
+In order to run the integration tests you must have the following environment variables set.
+To run them more accurately, include the optional ones.
 - `TGS_TEST_DATABASE_TYPE`: `MySql`, `MariaDB`, `PostgresSql`, or `SqlServer`.
 - `TGS_TEST_CONNECTION_STRING`: To a valid database connection string.
 You can use the setup wizard to create one.
+- `TGS_TEST_BRANCH`: Should be either `dev` or `master` depending on what you are working off of.
+Used for repository tests.
+- (Optional) `TGS_TEST_GITHUB_TOKEN`: A GitHub personal access token with no scopes used to bypass rate limits.
+- (Optional) The following variables are all interdependent, so if one is set they all must be.
 	- `TSG_TEST_DISCORD_TOKEN`: To a valid discord bot token.
 	- `TGS_TEST_DISCORD_CHANNEL`: To a valid discord channel ID that the above bot can access.
 	- `TGS_TEST_IRC_CONNECTION_STRING`: To a valid IRC connection string.
 See the code for [IrcConnectionStringBuilder](../src/Tgstation.Server.Api/Models/IrcConnectionStringBuilder.cs) for details.
 	- `TGS_TEST_IRC_CHANNEL`: To a valid IRC channel accessible with the above connection.
-- `TGS_TEST_BRANCH`: Should be either `dev` or `master` depending on what you are working off of.
-Used for repository tests.
-- (Optional) `TGS_TEST_GITHUB_TOKEN`: A GitHub personal access token with no scopes used to bypass rate limits.

 ### Know your Code